 Following our Gen Zeds are our pre-schooler and kindergarteners of today – Gen Alpha.

-Born since the year 2010 they are aged 0-5, they are the children of Gen Y, and there are 1.6 million of them in Australia.
+Born since the year 2010, they are the children of Gen Y, and there are 1.6 million of them in Australia.
 They are truly the millennial generation, born and shaped fully in the 21st century, and the first generation that we will see in record numbers in the 22nd century as well.
 They are logged on and linked up – known as ‘digital natives’.
 They are the most materially endowed and technologically literate generation to ever grace the planet!

 - 2.8 million Gen Alpha’s born around the globe each week

 - Most popular boys names: Oliver, William, Jack, Noah, Jackson

 - Most popular girls names: Olivia, Ava and Amelia

 What will Australia look like in 2034, the year when first cohort of Generation Alphas are in their early 20s?